-If motorists always drove the speed limit with minimal speed variance (measures the difference in speed), safety would be increased.
+If motorists always drove the speed limit with minimal speed variance (difference in speed), safety would be increased by lowering speed limits.
 In reality, this just does not happen.

-Even at 45 mph, a worker struck by a vehicle will be seriously injured 88% and killed 60% of the time according to an AAA study for pedestrian-vehicle impacts.
-At 55 mph, serious injury is nearly 100% and death near 90% for workers hit by vehicles.
+Even at 40 mph, a worker struck by a vehicle will be seriously injured 78% and killed 44% of the time according to an AAA study for pedestrian-vehicle impacts.
+"Slowing down traffic" is not very effective until speeds are ~ 20 mph, which are used in school zones.